jpf/Zendesk-Twilio-SMS/README.md

  3. Configure your Heroku app with the settings from above

+        # NOTE: While this command should work, it doesn't seem to.
+        # I suggest using the commands below if you're having trouble
+        # using this command
         heroku config:set `cat .env | tr "\n" ' '`

      Which is the same thing as doing: